FC Dobrudzha Dobrich: History

 In 2018, Dobrudzha returned to the second tier by winning the 2017–18 Northeast Third League.
 The team, however, struggled in the second tier, finishing last.
-In the 2019–20 season, Dobrudzha once more finished first in the third tier, promoting again to the second tier after the season was finished early in March, due to the COVID-19 epidemic in Bulgaria.
+In the 2019–20 season, Dobrudzha once more finished first in the third tier, being promoted again to the second tier after the season was finished early in March, due to the COVID-19 epidemic in Bulgaria.